bretkikehara/react-i18n/README.md

 ### Problemns running Selenium

-1. Check is JDK is available on the cli.
+1. Check is JDK is available in your path.
 ```sh
 $ javac -version
 ```